fnordemann/ResilientProcessExecution/README.md

     - LGCS: 8055

 ## Adaptation of proof-of-concept implementation
-- Users may find the source code commentaries helpfull for understanding/adapting the proof-of-concept.
+- Users may find the source code commentaries helpful for understanding/adapting the proof-of-concept.
 - Real-world deployments require to adapt the network configuration of services xyz-service->src->main->resources->application.yml
 - Service discovery and decision making is part of the *SP* implementation and may be used in other services.
 - Multiple instances of *OSAS/OGCS* may be started by using profiles *osas1/osas2 ogcs1/ogcs2*.